Ransomware: To Pay or Not to Pay?

 The face of disaster is changing.
 Cyber-attacks, such as ransomware, are becoming an increasingly prevalent threat to small and medium-sized businesses.
 Kris Schulze and James R. Slaby explain why protecting your data is more critical than ever before and question when it’s right to pay a ransom…

-Cyber-criminals and nation-states are continuously developing and expanding upon their attack methodologies, targeting organizations with double-extortion ransomware attacks, COVID-themed phishing attacks and opportunistic attacks enabled by the mass remove to remote working.
+Cyber-criminals and nation-states are continuously developing and expanding upon their attack methodologies, targeting organizations with double-extortion ransomware attacks, COVID-themed phishing attacks and opportunistic attacks enabled by the mass move to remote working.

 Unfortunately, traditional disaster recovery (DR) plans likely won’t cut it.
 Getting your data back after a successful ransomware attack requires a highly customized disaster recovery strategy, plan, and capabilities – which is why cyber-attack recovery is a more complex use case.